-Ouachita Baptist University has named 343 students to its Fall 2020 President’s List.
-To be named to the President’s List, a student must compile a 4.0 grade point average and be classified as a full-time student, with a minimum of 12 academic hours and have no incomplete or failing grade for the semester.
+Ouachita Baptist University has named 409 students to its Spring 2021 Dean’s List.
+To be named to the Dean’s List, a student must compile at least a 3.5 grade point average and be classified as a full-time student, with a minimum of 12 academic hours and have no incomplete or failing grade for the semester.